joshkitt/cloud-certification/aws/aws-csaa.md

 - Like an F5
 - Intelligent routing
 - SSL termination
+- __Access Logs can be enabled to capture detailed inforamtion about requests (disabled by default)__
 - HTTPS listener
     - __clients can use Server Name Indication (SNI) to specify the hostname they reach__